 4) Creating and sharing digital content

 6) Augmented reality

-In order for the faculty to assess the activity they have designed for their students, we suggest to use an assessment tool that was developed by the department of innovation and technology in Education at GACE (Gordon Academic College of Education, ISR) named T.T.L - Tech Teach Learn.
+In order for the faculty to assess the activity they have designed for their students, we suggest using an assessment tool that was developed by the department of innovation and technology in Education at GACE (Gordon Academic College of Education, ISR) named T.T.L. – Tech Teach Learn.

 The course will be evaluated using two tools.
 First, at the end of each workshop a feedback questionnaire will be distributed and collected.
-After an agreed period of time, we will conduct follow up interviews of faculty about using mobile learning in their courses.
+After an agreed upon period of time, we will conduct follow-up interviews of faculty about using mobile learning in their courses.